 Jiankou and Zhuangdaokou are ideal for those who like to be REALLY off the beaten track.
 They are quite challenging and dangerous in sections.
 Parts of Jiankou have sketchy ladders, steep vertical wall climbs, crumbling stones, and are hugely claimed by bush (seriously, how do you walk through that?).
 Be adequately prepared (for Jiankou especially) and aware of what it entails.
 If anything, you will certainly enjoy serenity!

-- Entrance fee: Unsure (if on tour, likely included)
+Entrance fee: Unsure (if on tour, likely included)

-- Wall restoration: Partially unrestored
+Wall restoration: Partially unrestored

-- Hike: 2 hours to Shui Changcheng, or 1 hour to Huanghua Cheng (steep)
+Hike: 2 hours to Shui Changcheng, or 1 hour to Huanghua Cheng (steep)

-- Scenery: Lake views & hilly landscapes
+Scenery: Lake views & hilly landscapes

-- Other: Camping tours are run here
+Other: Camping tours are run here

 Note: With the exception of Jinshanling, this info is based on extensive research.
 If you have firsthand experiences and more input to add to a certain part of the wall, please let us know so we can provide as accurate, useful info as possible! 🙂

-Choosing A Crowd-Free Section: Factors to Consider
+Choosing a Section: Factors to Consider

 If dodging crowds is a key component in your visit to the Great Wall, then avoid Badaling like the plague.
-If you're pressed for time though, it's the simplest option from Beijing.
+If you're pressed for time though, it's the most accessible option from Beijing.
 Mutianyu is less busy by comparison, but is still highly touristy given its ease of access, cable car, toboggan ride, and chair lift.

 Cost: Ranges depending on trip.
 335-500 CNY ($55-$80 USD) for basic day tours, 1000CNY+ ($160) for overnight trips, 1800 CNY ($290 USD) for day biking tours, 2400 CNY+ ($386 USD) for motorbike tours.